bobiverse/blabla/README.md

 This package is motivated by the need for a quick and simple translation solution, designed for easy integration into existing Go projects, using YAML as a straightforward and flexible source for translations.

 ## Translation YAML file

 **YAML**-based translation file format for easy management.

+The `^` in a YAML file copies the text from the translation key.
+The key can either be used as the final text or as a unique token for translations below.

 ```yaml
 hello: